Caddyshack, the class war comedy about golf and gophers, is over four decades old.

 When not trying to blow up the golf course, Bill Murray was knocking people’s socks off as Carl Spackler.
 This over-the-top attitude was reportedly mirrored by Murray offscreen.
 He didn’t pick up any dynamite but Murray certainly shook up the place, according to Michael O’ Keefe (Danny Noonan).

-Interviewed by Yahoo last year, he said the star was less than punctual when morning came around.
+Interviewed by Yahoo, he said the star was less than punctual when morning came around.
 O’Keefe mentioned that Murray was once “out late partying and woke up in a trailer park 100 miles from the film location.”

 It’s the only time Chevy Chase and Bill Murray shot a movie together